Nanskip/NaN-GDK/README.md

 # NaN Game Development Kit (NaN-GDK)

-NaN-GDK is a collection of libraries and tools designed to simplify game development for the Blip game platform.
+NaN-GDK is a ready-to-build game development kit for Blip.